dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-cloudevents.md

 You can choose any of three methods for publish a CloudEvent via pub/sub:

-1. Write a pub/sub event, which is then automatically wrapped by Dapr in a CloudEvent envelope.
+1. Send a pub/sub event, which is then wrapped by Dapr in a CloudEvent envelope.
-1. Retain the CloudEvents attributes automatically provided by Dapr while overriding any of the standard CloudEvent properties.
+1. Replace specific CloudEvents attributes provided by Dapr by overriding the standard CloudEvent properties.
-1. Supply your own full CloudEvent envelope.
+1. Write your own CloudEvent envelope as part of the pub/sub event.

 ## Dapr-generated CloudEvents example

-Writing a publish operation to Dapr automatically wraps it in a CloudEvent envelope containing the following fields:
+Sending a publish operation to Dapr automatically wraps it in a CloudEvent envelope containing the following fields:

 - `id`
 - `source`